Massless chiral fields in six dimensions: Six dimensions

 where we have introduced the notation $\LieBullet{-}{-}$ which should be understood as

 i.e. the extension of the Lie bracket by $\C[y,\bar y]$-linearity, composed with the bullet operation.
 We are now in position of writing the gauge transformations of $\Psi$ and $\BHSYM$,

 under which the action \eqref{eq:action_hs} is invariant, thanks to the invariance property \eqref{eq:invariance} of $p \circ \LieMetric{-,-}$.
-Note also that the gauge symmetry of $\omega$ is still reducible, with
+Note also that the gauge symmetry of $\omega$ is still reducible (on-shell), with

-In summary, one can couple the tower of higher spin singletons described by the pair $(\omega,\Psi)$ to a `higher spin version' of Yang--Mills fields, upon introducing a `higher spin version' of a BF theory.
+In summary, one can couple the tower of higher spin singletons described by the pair $(\omega,\Psi)$ to a `higher spin version' of a $\g$-valued connection $1$-form upon introducing a `higher spin version' of a BF theory.

 \paragraph{Adding a cubic term.} Given a $3$-cocycle $\Cocycle \in \wedge^3 \g^*\otimes\g$ of the Lie algebra $\g$ valued in its adjoint representation, one can also add another term to the action \eqref{eq:action_hs}, namely